harlecin/hugo-site/content/post/r-pkg-dev-overview.md

 title = "Package development in R - Overview"
 +++

-When I wrote my first R package, I can still remember when I called:
+Creating an R package is as easy as typing:
 ```
-package.skeleton()
+package.skeleton(name = "YourPackageName")
 ```
 As you might have guessed, this function creates the basic file and folder structure you need to create an R package.
 You will get:

 ```
-package_folder/
+YourPackageName/
     DESCRIPTION
     man/
     NAMESPACE
     R/
 ```
-You can also use RStudio to create a package with `File > New Project ... > Create R Package using devtools`.
+You can also use RStudio to create a package with `File > New Project ... > New Directory > Create R Package using devtools`.

 Before you continue, make sure you run `install.packages("devtools")` as we will be using this package a lot.

-In the following few sections I will show you the bare minimum you need to build an R package.
+In the following few sections I will show you the essentials you need to build an R package.
 Hopefully, at the end of this post, you will feel confident enough to try it on your own.

 Working with packages requires a bit of an investment up-front, but the payoffs are huge, especially if you use RStudio.
 You will get: